aakashdeshpande/cs733/README.md

 	Contains test cases to ensure that state machine behaviour is consistent with the requirements

 	In the assignment2 directory,
-	"go test" performs the test written in raft_test.go
+	`go test` performs the test written in raft_test.go

 3] Assignment 3 : Raft Node